-The Dynamic CAN Decoder allows you to use the ANavS MSRTK-System with CAN signals from your .DBC file without sharing the file with third parties or ANavS.
+The implemented Dynamic CAN Decoder allows you to use the ANavS Positioning Systems with CAN signals from your .DBC file without sharing the file with third parties or ANavS.
 The .dbc file used in this HOW TO is appended to the appendix.